felixrieseberg/React-Dropzone-Component/README.md

 };
 ```

+### Custom Preview Template
-The djsconfig prop is compatible with all of the options on the official Dropzonejs page.
-Updating the preview template is more tricky but can be done as follows.
+The djsconfig property is compatible with all of the options in the official [DropzoneJS documentation](http://www.dropzonejs.com/).
+Updating the preview template can be done as follows:

 ```js
 var djsConfig = {